*Updated August 2022

 Geopolitics and supply chain flow

 Firstly, the relationship between China and the USA has been far from ideal prior to the global pandemic.
-Yet, after the COVID-19 spread, the shift in cooperation between those two countries has changed the whole supply chain flow worldwide.
+Yet, after COVID-19 spread, the shift in cooperation between those two countries changed the whole supply chain flow worldwide.
 Before, countries strived for efficiency and low labor costs but now, with the rising trend of protectionism in the States, that has spread to other nations and the blockades in the logistic networks.
 Acquiring a new strategy was an inevitable outcome.